saidvandeklundert/learn/_posts/2021-08-15-rust-option-and-result.md

 }
 ```

 In `option.rs`, we can see `unwrap` is defined in the `impl<T> Option<T>` block.
 When we call it on a value, it will try to 'unwrap' the value that is tucked into T. It matches on 'self' and if the `Some` variant is present, 'val' is 'unwrapped' and returned.
-If the 'None' variant is present, the panic macro is called.
+If the 'None' variant is present, the panic macro is called:

 ```rust